JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Conclusions

 We present JWST/NIRSpec spectroscopy of one of the most luminous galaxies at $z>10$.
 GN-z11 is in the GOODS-North field and had previously been identified as a Lyman break galaxy candidate by \citet{Oesch2015}, with a tentative redshift of $z=11.1$ from a continuum break in slitless HST/WFC3 spectroscopy \citep{Oesch2016}.
 We see numerous emission lines and a strong Lyman-$\alpha$ break in our NIRSpec spectroscopy, and we unambiguously measure the redshift to be $z=10.603$.
 Our grating spectrum reveals Lyman-$\alpha$ in emission, making it the first object at $z>9$ with confirmed Lyman-$\alpha$ emission.
 The rest-frame equivalent width is $W_0=18$\,\AA.
 The emission is offset 555\,\kms redward of the systemic redshift and spatially extended.
 These properties are consistent with models of Lyman-$\alpha$ backscattering off the far side of galactic scale outflows.

 The NIRSpec spectrum of GN-z11 is remarkably rich with emission lines, enabling us to study the ISM properties at $z>10$.
 Based on the high \neiii/\oii\ ratio we infer a high ionization parameter ($\log(U)>-2.0$).
 We report a significant detection of the very rarely-seen \niiiL$1748$ line, which could suggest unusually high N/O ratios.
 While some high ionization lines are detected, the \heii\,$\lambda1640$ and \civ$\,\lambda1550$ lines, which are typically associated with photoionization due to AGN, are weak.
-If this galaxy is indeed powered by star formation, then the Balmer emission lines and UV continuum suggest a current star formation rate of $\sim 30\,M_{\odot}$\,yr$^{-1}$ and low dust attenuation.
+Although we cannot conclusively rule our the contribution of an AGN, if this galaxy is indeed powered by star formation then the Balmer emission lines and UV continuum suggest a current star formation rate of $\sim 30\,M_{\odot}$\,yr$^{-1}$ and low dust attenuation.

 We have presented a very high signal-to-noise spectrum of a galaxy at $z>10$, showing continuum and line emission, highlighting the power of our JADES observations to not only measure redshifts but to do detailed studies of the physical and chemical properties of galaxies formed within the first few hundred million years of the Big Bang.